Bank (geography)

-The descriptive terms left bank and right bank refer to the perspective of an observer looking downstream; a well-known example of this being the sections of Paris as defined by the river Seine.
+The descriptive terms left bank and right bank refer to the perspective of an observer looking downstream; a well-known example of this being the southern left bank and the northern right bank of the river Seine defining parts of Paris.
 The shoreline of ponds, swamps, estuaries, reservoirs, or lakes are also of interest in limnology and are sometimes referred to as banks.
 The grade of all these banks or shorelines can vary from vertical to a shallow slope.

 In freshwater ecology, banks are of interest as the location of riparian habitats.
 Riparian zones occur along upland and lowland river and stream beds.
 The ecology around and depending on a marsh, swamp, slough, or estuary, sometimes called a bank, is likewise studied in freshwater ecology.

 Banks are also of interest in navigation, where the term can refer either to a barrier island or a submerged plateau, such as an ocean bank.
 A barrier island is a long narrow island composed of sand and forming a barrier between an island lagoon or sound and the ocean.
 A submerged plateau is a relatively flat topped elevation of the sea floor at shallow depth — generally less than 200 m — typically on the continental shelf or near an island.